mlick/LxxLibrarySample/README.md

 Notes
 =====

-This project use Coding is alse GBK.
+This project use Coding is also GBK.